anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 **To earn a C in the course:** you must show that you are *proficient in all* the learning objectives of the course by having all programming deliverables and quiz objectives at 'demonstrates proficiency'

-**To earn a B in the course:** you must show that you are *proficient in all* the learning objectives of the course and *have mastered half* of the learning objectives by having all programming deliverables and quiz objectives at 'demonstrates proficiency' and half of programming deliverables and quiz objectives at 'demonstrates mastery'
+**To earn a B in the course:** you must show that you are *proficient in all* the learning objectives of the course and *have mastered approximately half* of the learning objectives by having all programming deliverables and quiz objectives at 'demonstrates proficiency' and half of programming deliverables and quiz objectives at 'demonstrates mastery'

 **To earn an A in the course:** you must show that you have *mastered all* of the learning objectives in the course by having all programming deliverables and quiz objectives at 'demonstrates mastery'